 The relatively large time lag bias found in the modeled example (Fig. 2) was also seen in the measured data example recorded over a dense shallow-water seagrass meadow (Fig. 4).
-The data, covering a 15 min time interval, had an inherent time lag between the measured oxygen concentration and the velocity, and showed a similar high sensitivity to imposed time shifts (Figs. 4b vs. 2b).
-For example, time shifts of 0, 0.27, and 0.47 s led to eddy fluxes, here representing the real flux plus time lag bias, of -117, 0, and 40 mmol m-2 d-1, respectively, or a change from a clear uptake, to no flux, to a clear release (Fig. 4b).
+The data, covering a 15 min time interval, had an inherent time lag between the measured oxygen concentration and the velocity and showed a similar high sensitivity to imposed time shifts (Fig. 4b vs. 2b).
+For example, time shifts of 0, 0.27, and 0.47 s led to eddy fluxes, here representing the real flux plus time lag bias, of -117, 0, and $40 \,\mathrm{mmol}\,\mathrm{m}^{-2}\,\mathrm{d}^{-1}$ , respectively, or a change from a clear uptake to no flux to a clear release (Fig. 4b).
 This rather extreme, but real, example also shows how important it is to identify the appropriate time shift to minimize the time lag bias.
-It further illustrates how the traditional time shift correction, where the maximum numerical flux is sought, would tend to give the maximum time lag bias (Fig. 4b).
+It further illustrates how the traditional time shift correction, where the maximum numerical flux is sought, would tend to give the maximum time lag bias if negative time shifts were allowed (Fig. 4b) or an unrealistic positive flux, i.e., a net release of oxygen, during nighttime.

-The wave-driven periodic variation in O_2 and \tilde{z} (Fig. 4a) produced a clear minimum in cross-correlation of these two variables that could easily be located (Fig. 4b).
-This

-25 minimum occurred at a time shift of 0.78 s, which gave a corrected flux that was 42 % of the uncorrected flux (Fig. 4c).
+The wave-driven periodic variation in $O_2$ and $\tilde{z}$ (Fig. 4a) produced a clear minimum in cross-correlation of these two variables that could easily be located (Fig. 4b).
+This minimum occurred at a time shift of 0.78 s, which gave a corrected flux that was 44% of the uncorrected flux (Fig. 4c).
 For reference, the optimal time shift found for the same oxygen sensor in unidirectional river flow was on average 0.83 s (Berg et al., 2015) and 0.88 s in the example shown here in Fig. 1.
-The sensor's own response time ($t{90\%}$) was measured in lab tests to be 0.
-51 s, when inserted from air into water baths.
-The somewhat slower response found in the field, where the sensor was permanently under water, was likely caused by oxygen concentration equilibration through the thin boundary layer flow that forms on the oxygen sensing foil (Berg et al., 2015).
+The sensor's own response time ( $t{90\%}$ ) was measured in lab tests to be 0.51 s, when inserted from air into a water bath.
+The somewhat slower response found in the field, where the sensor was permanently under water, was likely caused by oxygen concentration equilibration through the thin boundary layer flow that forms over the oxygen sensing foil (Berg et al., 2015).
 Through detailed model calculations, Berg et al. (2015) showed that a sensor with this response time will virtually capture the entire flux signal if a time lag correction is applied.
-Specifically, the underestimation of the flux was found to be less than 5%, even in challenging situations at shallow-water sites with substantial unidirectional current flow, where small rapid eddies dominated the vertical turbulent mixing.
+Specifically, the underestimation of the flux was found to be less than 5 %, even in challenging situations at shallow-water sites with substantial unidirectional current flow, where small rapid eddies dominated the vertical turbulent mixing.